sabasajjadi/Commission-Calculator/README.md

 ## Goal
 Calculate the total commission earned by a sales rep for a given period of time

-## Required Python Packes Instruction:
+## Required Python packages instruction:
 All required packages are included in the files.

 ## Details of the code